rhdunn/xquery-intellij-plugin/docs/XPath 1.0 as 2.0 EBNF Grammar.md

 ### C.2 Editorial Changes
 1. Renamed `Literal` to `StringLiteral`.
 1. Renamed `VariableReference` to `VarRef`.
+1. Moved the parenthesized primary expression into a `ParenthesizedExpr` symbol.
 1. Removed the `ExprToken`, `Operator`, and `OperatorName` symbols that are not referenced elsewhere in the XPath 1.0 grammar.
 1. Inlined the `MultiplyOperator` symbol into `MultiplicativeExpr`.